jaymejoan/Space_Invaders/README.md

 It's awesome.

 As a kid, I had a family friend who had the actual space invaders table.
 I'd spent hours playing and I always thought it'd be such an awesome game to code (it was definitely fun to test!).

+Note: The directory SpaceShooterV7 contanis the final, completed code.